kabk/go-theses-17-manus-nijhoff/writings/chapter-in-the-arts.md

 - Fake It till you make it, a direct result of American culture?

 Moby dealing with the failures of tech in smart phones in ”Are You Lost In The World Like Me?”

+## The Remembrancer

+Explain the ceremonial function.
+Is that the function left for us?

+More noisy walks. -> Corporate pressure.

+Reverence / humble attitude in the face of technology.

+<footer></footer>